How reporting works

 Agents can view information about their own performance, about their team's work (completed / waiting in queue), and so on.
 This type of monitoring is provided in near-real-time in Agent Desktop (see Navigating Agent Desktop).

 Contact Center supervisors can view information about their team, about individual agents, or about the overall state of things in their contact center.
-This type of information is provided in real-time in Agent Desktop and Genesys Pulse (see Navigating Agent Desktop, and Get Started with Genesys Pulse) and in historical reports through Genesys CX Insights (GCXI) or Genesys GVP (see Get started with Genesys CX Insights, and Get started with GVP reporting).
+This type of information is provided in real-time in Agent Desktop and Genesys Pulse (see Navigating Agent Desktop, and Get Started with Genesys Pulse) and in historical reports through Genesys CX Insights (GCXI) or Genesys Voice Platform (GVP) (see Get started with Genesys CX Insights, and Get started with GVP reporting).

 Managers and administrators

 Contact Center managers and administrators can also view more detailed information about the overall state of things in their contact center.
-This type of information is provided in historical reports through Genesys CX Insights or Genesys GVP (see Get started with Genesys CX Insights, and Get started with GVP reporting).
+This type of information is provided in historical reports through Genesys CX Insights or Genesys Voice Platform (see Get started with Genesys CX Insights, and Get started with GVP reporting).

-Explain the difference: real-time and historical reporting
+What's the difference? — real-time and historical reporting

 Real-time-reporting: monitor current events: Some users need to see what's going on, right now, in the contact center.
 This kind of report allows you to monitor call volume, interaction flow, and agent utilization.
 Think of real-time reporting as a kind of live monitor for the vital statistics of the contact center.